pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 Designing a good API up-front will prevent implementation details from getting in the way as well as reduce coupling.

 Don't leak internal implementation details in your APIs.
-This often happens
+This often happens if coding starts before API design.

+API first design process has 5 steps

+- Discover: Figure out what you need.
+- Design: Make an initial API design.
+- Prototype: Make a mock API to get feedback.

+^ Move between these steps until you and stakeholders are satisfied (does not mean complete).
+Then

+- Deliver: Actually code the API.
+- Onboard: Make people use your API.

+ADDR (Align Define Design Refine) process is an API first process to help make APIs.
+It consists of 4 phases w/ 7 steps.

+Since an API most likely impacts everyone from business to tech to the customer, designing an API should therefore also involve the "whole company", or at least a multitude of representatives.